Easy French Toast

 There’s a lot to be said for your Mama’s recipes, you know.
 One of your Mama’s recipes can instantly transport you back in time which is why I like burnt fried chicken.
 But that’s another story.

-Break four eggs into a shallow bowl.
-Add half & half or cream and vanilla.
+- Break four eggs into a shallow bowl.
+Add half and half or cream and vanilla.
 Beat together well.

-Heat a skillet large enough to hold two slices of bread (about a 10″ works well) over medium heat.
-Add 1 tblsp butter to skillet.
+- Heat a large skillet (you’ll need one large enough to hold two pieces of bread side by side – a 10-inch usually works well) over medium heat.
+Add 1 tablespoon of butter to the skillet.

-Lift the bread with a spatula and place in the heated skillet.
+- Lift the bread with a spatula and place it in the heated skillet.
 Repeat with a second slice of bread.

-Turn and cook approximately 2 minutes on the second side.
-Repeat with remaining two slices of bread and tablespoon of butter.
+- Turn and cook for approximately 2 minutes on the second side.
+Repeat with the remaining two slices of bread and tablespoon of butter.

 This recipe easily doubles or triples.